-A great way to see more of Charleston is to take a sightseeing tour.
+A great way to see more of Charleston is to take a stroll around the city with guidance from a knowledgeable local on a sightseeing tour.

 Of course, we recommend taking a pay-what-you-wish walking tour of the city with us or let one of our guides direct you on a GPS-led audio tour.

 There are also plenty of plantation tours to take that will bring you to the popular Magnolia, Boone, and Middleton Place Plantations.